 If you’re a leaseholder you'll pay:

-an annual ground rent for the land the building sits on
+a yearly ground rent for the land the building sits on

 service charges for the upkeep of the communal areas like the roof, stairwell and garden